-Over the years, PowerPoint has gained a bad reputation and there's even a trending hashtag #DeathbyPowerPoint on Twitter and Instagram.
-The main culprits for this are hundreds of bad PowerPoint presentations that went a little like this presentation:
+Over the years, PowerPoint has gained a bad reputation.
+There's even a trending hashtag #DeathbyPowerPoint on Twitter and Instagram.
+Why?
+There are hundreds of bad PowerPoint presentation examples that went a little like this presentation:

-However, good PowerPoint presentations can be a great way to connect with your target audience and improve your bottom line.
-As such, you need to make sure your PowerPoint doesn’t suck.
+Good PowerPoint presentations can be a great way to connect with your target audience and improve your bottom line.
+Bad PowerPoint slides are easier to avoid than you might think.

-In this post, we’ll share what makes a bad PowerPoint presentation, why you should avoid making people sit through one at all costs, and a handful of tips from the presentation pros that'll help you design a good PowerPoint.
+In this article, we’ll share what makes a bad PowerPoint presentation.
+You'll also learn why you should avoid making people sit through one at all costs.
+Then, we'll give you a handful of tips from the presentation pros that'll help you design a good PowerPoint.
 Best of all, you'll learn how to avoid death by PowerPoint.

 What Makes a "Bad" PowerPoint Presentation?